gosang/gosang.github.io/content/posts/design-principles/dry.md

 tags = ["DRY"]
 +++

 In the realm of software development, the Don't-Repeat-Yourself (DRY) design principle stands as a cornerstone, emphasizing the importance of avoiding redundancy in code.
 This principle is more than just a catchy phrase; it's a philosophy that guides developers toward writing efficient, maintainable, and scalable code.
-In this blog, we'll delve into the essence of DRY, its rationale, its application in microservices and modular monolithic architectures, and its practical implementation in an e-commerce system using C# dot net core examples.
+In this blog, we'll look into the essence of DRY, its rationale, its application in microservices and modular monolithic architectures, and its practical implementation in an e-commerce system using C# dot net core examples.

 # What is the DRY Design Principle?